thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do you use SQL to manage databases in a PostgreSQL cluster?

+In addition to the above command line tools, you can manage the databases inside the default PostgreSQL cluster with SQL and the PostgreSQL REPL.

+Before you get started, download and install some configuration for the `psql` command.

 ```shell
 curl -fsSL https://git.io/voVWg | sh
 ```

+**NOTE:** This configuration will colorize the prompt of your PostgreSQL REPL and allow you to use the `Alt + ←` and `Alt + →` keyboard shortcuts to jump between SQL keywords.

 ```shell
 psql